JNLei/claude-tools/docs/METADATA_SCHEMA.md

 - **installation.targetDir**: Where to copy files in user's `.claude/` directory
   - For skills: ".claude/skills/[tool-name]"
   - For hooks: ".claude/hooks/[tool-name]" or ".claude/hooks/" (if single file)
+  - For mcp: can be a command target or empty when installation is command-only
 - **installation.instructions**: Additional setup steps (optional)

 ### Repository Metadata (Optional)